Lilley & Skinner was one of the largest footwear retailers in Britain, and operated the largest shoe shop in the world for many years.

 Thomas Lilley II left an estate valued at £100,801 in 1916.
 He was succeeded as chairman by his son, Thomas Lilley III (1872 – 1951), a shrewd and financially astute man who would guide the company to greater prosperity.

-A flagship Oxford Street store was opened in 1921.
-It was the largest shoe shop in the world.
+A flagship store was opened on Oxford Street in 1921.
+It was extended to become the largest shoe shop in the world in 1931.

 Lilley & Skinner became a public company in 1950.